How to discover your personal values

-What three words best describe who you want to be?
+Which three words capture the person you want to be?

 ✳️✳️✳️

-Your personal values shape how you want to behave and the person you want to be.
-They guide your daily actions and decisions.
-As you grow and change, your values will too—and that’s completely natural.
-Getting clear on your values is the first step to living a life that feels real and true to you.
+Your personal values shape how you want to behave and who you want to be.
+They guide your actions and decisions every day.
+As you grow and change, your values will too, and that’s completely natural.
+Getting clear on them is the first step to living a life that feels real and true to you.

 Personal values

 Your personal values are about how you want to act and the kind of person you want to be.
-They’re your personal how— the qualities you choose to guide your actions and your way of being.
-These values form the stories you tell yourself about the person you want to show up as in the world.
-They shape your answers to questions like “How do I want to relate to the world around me?” and “What kind of person do I want to be?”
-For instance, someone might want to act honestly (value: honesty) and approach life with originality and fresh ideas (value: creativity).
-You’ll find more examples of values in Appendix A.
+They’re your personal “how”, the qualities that guide your actions and your way of being.
+These values shape the stories you tell yourself about the person you want to show up as in the world.
+They influence how you answer questions like “How do I want to relate to the world around me?” and “What kind of person do I want to be?”
+For example, someone might want to be truthful and genuine (value: honesty) or approach life with originality and fresh ideas (value: creativity).
+You can find more examples in Appendix A.

-Only you can decide how you want to live your life, so only you can choose which personal values matter most to you.
-This doesn’t mean focusing just on yourself.
-It means taking charge of what’s important to you instead of letting others decide for you.
-You don’t need to defend or justify your values—though, as you’ll see later, some values are more helpful than others.
-The same goes for other people.
-When someone has different values, it doesn’t mean theirs are better or worse—just different, shaped by their own experiences and choices.
+Only you can decide how you want to live your life, and only you can choose which personal values matter most.
+This doesn’t mean focusing solely on yourself.
+It means taking charge of what matters to you instead of letting others decide for you.
+You don’t need to defend your values, and neither do others.
+Although some values are more helpful than others.
+When someone has different values, it doesn’t automatically mean theirs are better or worse.
+Usually, it means their values are different, shaped by their own experiences and choices.

-Your values aren’t fixed—they shift as your life circumstances and perspectives change.
-Life events, new experiences, and fresh insights can change what matters most to you.
-A value that felt essential years ago may become less important, while new values can rise in importance as you grow.
-For example, you might focus on career success in your twenties but later place greater value on family or health.
-Staying open to this natural change helps your values stay meaningful and relevant, guiding you to make choices that truly reflect who you are today.
+Your values aren’t fixed.
+They shift as your life circumstances and perspectives change.
+Life events, new experiences, and fresh insights can alter what matters most.
+A value that felt essential years ago may fade, while new ones rise in importance as you grow.
+For example, you might focus on career success in your twenties but later place more value on family or health.
+Staying open to this natural change keeps your values meaningful and relevant, guiding you to make choices that truly reflect who you are today.

 Values aren’t goals.
-Goals have an end date—once you reach them, they’re done.
-Values, on the other hand, are ongoing and don’t have an endpoint.
+Goals have an end date.
+Once you reach them, they’re finished.
+Values keep going.
 Being honest, for example, is a lifelong process.
-If you stop being honest, you’re no longer living by that value.
-Your values shape how you move toward your goals by guiding your behavior, influencing the choices you make, and shaping how you act along the way.
+Stop being honest, and you’re no longer living by that value.
+Your values guide how you move toward your goals.
+They shape your behavior, influence your choices, and affect how you act along the way.

-You can control how you behave—you have the ability to choose your actions.
-Your behavior shows what you truly value; it reflects your personal values.
-Actions speak louder than words.
-For example, you might say fitness matters to you, but you’re out of breath after climbing a single flight of stairs.
-You might believe gratitude is important, but you’re never satisfied and always want more.
-You may value nonviolence, but sometimes you act angrily in ways that don’t match that value.
-Your character is shaped by the values you choose to live by.
-Others recognize those values as character traits that define who you are.
-For example, if you’re known for taking your obligations to others seriously, people see you as conscientious.
+You can control how you behave.
+Your actions reveal what you truly value.
+Words matter less than what you do.
+For example, you might say fitness matters, but you’re out of breath after a single flight of stairs.
+You might value gratitude, yet you’re never satisfied.
+You may believe in nonviolence, but sometimes act angrily.
+Your character grows from the values you choose to live by.
+Others notice those values and see them as traits that define who you are.
+For instance, if you take your obligations seriously, people see you as conscientious.

 To close the gap between your personal values and your daily actions, turn your values into clear, practical principles you can live by.
-Values are about HOW you want to live.
-To discover WHAT you want to do, figure out your life purpose.
+Values are about how you want to live.
+To discover what you want to do, start by figuring out your life purpose.

 The importance of knowing your personal values